Natalya Kovshova: World War II

 On 14 August 1942, Kovshova's regiment was committed to the fighting near the village of Sutoki-Byakovo in the Novgorod Oblast.
 The machine gunners and snipers resisted the German offensive in trenches.
 The Soviet soldiers were killed one after another, until only Kovshova and Polivanova remained, both wounded.
 As being captured was not an option, Kovshova decided to pull the pin of her grenade, and wait to blow the German soldiers up when they reached the trench.
-When the Germans finally reached the trench, Kovshova detonated the grenades, killing herself, Polivanova and many German soldiers.
+When the Germans finally reached the trench, Kovshova detonated the grenades, killing herself and Polivanova and possibly wounding and/or killing several German soldiers.
 She was posthumously awarded the Hero of the Soviet Union shortly after, in recognition of her sacrifice.
 It is estimated that Kovshova and Polivanova together killed over 300 German soldiers.

 A Soviet fishing factory trawler was christened Natalya Kovshova in the 1960s.